Chen Duxiu: Dean of the New Culture and New Youth

 Chen's main platform for the New Culture Movement was the magazine New Youth (新青年 (Xīn Qīngnián)), which he founded in Shanghai in September 1915, initially under the title Youth Magazine (青年杂志 (Qīngnián Zázhì)).
-In 1917, Chen was appointed Dean of the School of Arts and Letters at Peking University by its chancellor, Cai Yuanpei.
-This position significantly enhanced his influence and provided New Youth with a prestigious base.
-Mao Zedong would later refer to Chen as the "commander-in-chief" of the May Fourth Movement, a testament to Chen's pivotal role during this period.

-Through New Youth, Chen and his associates, including Hu Shi, Li Dazhao, Lu Xun, Qian Xuantong, Liu Fu, and Shen Yinmo (many of whom joined the editorial board in early 1918), launched a comprehensive critique of traditional Chinese culture and society.
-They championed science and democracy (often referred to as "Mr. Science" and "Mr. Democracy") as solutions to China's problems and advocated for a literary revolution to replace classical Chinese with the vernacular language (baihua).

-Chen's opening essay in New Youth, "Call to Youth" (敬告青年 (Jìnggào Qīngnián)), set the tone for the movement, urging young people to be: "Independent, not servile.
+Chen's opening essay, "Call to Youth" (敬告青年 (Jìnggào Qīngnián)), set the tone for the movement, urging young people to be: "Independent, not servile.
 Progressive, not conservative.
 Aggressive, not retiring.
 Cosmopolitan, not isolationist.
 Utilitarian, not formalistic.
 Scientific, not imaginative".
 This call for a "new youth" who would embody purity of spirit and actively transform society resonated deeply with a generation disillusioned with the old order and eager for change.
+In early 1917, Chen was appointed Dean of the School of Arts and Letters at Peking University by its chancellor, Cai Yuanpei.
+This position significantly enhanced his influence and provided New Youth with a prestigious base.

+Through New Youth, Chen and his associates, including Hu Shi, Li Dazhao, Lu Xun, Qian Xuantong, Liu Fu, and Shen Yinmo (many of whom joined the editorial board in January 1918), launched a comprehensive critique of traditional Chinese culture and society.
+They championed science and democracy (often referred to as "Mr. Science" and "Mr. Democracy") as solutions to China's problems and advocated for a literary revolution to replace classical Chinese with the vernacular language.
+Chen contended that Mr. Science and Mr. Democracy should replace Confucian values.
+In Chen's view, only Mr. Science and Mr. Democracy "can save China from the political, moral, academic, and intellectual darkness in which it finds itself."
+Chen viewed superstition and religion as among the main reasons for China's "backwardness".

+His advocacy for democracy was multifaceted: he championed it as a tool for national strength ("nation-oriented utilitarianism"), a means for individual happiness and fulfilment ("individual-oriented utilitarianism"), an inherent right ("autonomous value"), and the foundation for an international brotherhood of humankind ("international-cosmopolitanism").